 In a large mixing bowl or the bowl of your stand mixer, add softened butter and cream along with vanilla and powdered sweetener.

 Using the whisk attachment, beat the ingredients together on medium/high speed until light and fluffy.

 Pipe the frosting on top of each muffin.

-Of course, you can’t add many sprinkles to keto cupcakes because they are made of sugar.
+You can’t add too many sprinkles to keto cupcakes because they are made of sugar.

 You can customize this keto carrot cupcake recipe by adding some lovely ingredients in the batter, like 1/2 cup of:

 - chopped walnuts instead of the pecans